The Covid pandemic has drastically changed church attendance. Just when everyone felt safe going back to church, the new Delta variant appeared.

 Growing churches are the result of people being added to the membership.

-A church can do a great job of maintaining their weekly attendance numbers, but if those numbers represent different people every week, the church may have a revolving door that results in people coming in and going out.
+A church can do a great job of maintaining its weekly attendance numbers, but if those numbers represent different people every week, the church may have a revolving door that results in people coming in and going out.

 This ultimately means that the church isn’t growing but may simply be a cool place to visit – which the church needs to be aware of.